websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-themes/look-and-feel-overview.md

 * **Color Schemes:** Specifies configurable color scheme settings Administrators can configure via the Look and Feel menu. <!--See the [color scheme tutorial](TODO) for more information.-->
 * **Configurable Theme Settings:** Administrators can configure aspects of a Theme that change frequently, such as the visibility of certain elements, changing a daily quote, etc. <!--See the [Configurable Theme Settings tutorial](TODO) for more information.-->
 * **Context Contributor:** Exposes Java variables and functionality for use in FreeMarker templates.
 This allows non-JSP templating languages in themes, widget templates, and any other templates. <!--See the [Context Contributors tutorial](TODO) for more information.-->
-* **Theme Contributor:** A package containing UI resources, not attached to a Theme, that you want to include on every page. <!--See the [Theme Contributors tutorial](TODO) for more information.-->
+* **Theme Contributor:** A package containing independent UI resources (CSS and JavaScript), not attached to a Theme, that you want to include on every page.
+The Control Menu, Product Menu, and Simulation Panel are included inside Theme Contributors because they are required for every page, regardless of what Theme is currently applied.
+To modify them, you must create your own Theme Contributor to override the default styles and behavior. <!--See the [Theme Contributors tutorial](TODO) for more information.-->
 * **Themelet:** Small, extendable, and reusable pieces of code containing CSS and JavaScript.
 They can be shared with other developers to provide common components for Themes.
 See [Developing Themelets](./developing-themelets) for more information.

 ### CSS Frameworks and Extensions

-Themes are integrated with [SASS](https://sass-lang.com/), so you can take full advantage of Sass mixins, nesting, partials, and variables in your CSS.
+Themes support [SASS](https://sass-lang.com/), so you can take advantage of Sass features (mixins, nesting, partials, and variables) in your CSS.

 Also important to note is [Clay CSS](https://clayui.com/), the web implementation of Liferay's [Lexicon design language](https://liferay.design/lexicon/).
 An extension of Bootstrap, Clay CSS fills the gaps between Bootstrap and the needs of Liferay DXP, providing additional components and CSS patterns that you can use in your themes. <!--Clay base, Liferay's Bootstrap API extension, along with Atlas, a custom Bootstrap Theme, creates the Classic Theme.
 See [Customizing Atlas and Clay Base Themes](TODO) for more information.-->